tachiyomiorg/website/src/help/guides/troubleshooting.md

 - The source is down, removed the manga, or banned your IP.
 Open <NavigationText item="webview"/> to check if this is the case.
 :::
 ::: el-collapse-item title="HTTP error 404"
 **HTTP error 404** probably means that the source is down or removed the manga.
 Open <NavigationText item="webview"/> to check if this is the case.
+[Migrate](help/guides/source-migration/#migrating-on-stable-preview) to a different source for this manga if you'd like.
 :::
 ::: el-collapse-item title="HTTP error 429 (Too Many Requests)"
 **HTTP error 429** or **Too Many Requests** means that the source banned your IP address (in most cases, it's temporary) because you could be downloading or reading too fast.
 We suggest [reporting](https://github.com/tachiyomiorg/tachiyomi-extensions/issues/new/choose) the issue so that a rate limit can be added to prevent IP bans in the future.